 Treating Heart ConditionsIn many cases, stroke may be the result of cardiovascular disease that affects the heart.
 You may need surgery to correct these causes to reduce your risk of another stroke.
 Heart surgery may include:

-- Cardiac thrombosis surgery —A blood clot can form on the valves or in the chambers of the heart.
-If the blood clot is not reduced with medication, surgery may be to remove the clot.
+- Cardiac thrombosis surgery—A blood clot can form on the valves or in the chambers of the heart.
+If the blood clot is not reduced with medication, surgery may be needed to remove the clot.